malindsay/wc-alerts/README.md

 npm run build
 ```

-Javascrit file for web component is found after building in 'public/build' directory.
+Javascript file for web component can be found after building in 'public/build' directory.
 You can copy file to the 'static/widgets' directory of [dnd-with-wc](https://github.com/malindsay/dnd-with-wc) to test.